Personal Locator Beacon Used in Flood Zone

 Getting Stuck

 As I got further down the river, the valley became very narrow and due to the contributories feeding into it, plus steady rain, the river got higher.
-The crossings became more and more dodgy and I was swept off my feet a few times.
-However by now, I had decided that if I could get to the point where the valley opened up again, I would be okay, so I kept pushing forward.
+However, by now, I had decided that if I could get to the point where the valley opened up again, I would be okay, so I kept pushing forward.

 Calling for Help